ueno-llc/gsap-tools/README.md

 ### `<GsapTools />` component

-- **isVisible** (default = false): Show GsapTools by default.
+- **isVisible** (default = false) Show GsapTools by default.
 Or not.
 It’s a free country.

-- **isFixed** (default = true): With the draggable feature, GsapTools defaults to `position: fixed` on top of everything.
-But you can pass false to this prop to position the tool however you like.
+- **isFixed** (default = true) With the draggable feature, GsapTools defaults to `position: fixed` on top of everything.
+But you can pass `false` to this prop to position the tool however you like.

-- **onClick** (default = undefined): The tool comes with a built-in button to toggle the component.
+- **onClick** (default = undefined) The tool comes with a built-in button to toggle the component.
-But if you decide to have your own button to handle this, just pass an `onClick prop to the component and it will override the built-in function.
+But if you decide to have your own button to handle this, just pass an `onClick` prop to the component and it will override the built-in function.
 This is useful if you have a whole dev tools package and already have a way to enable specific tools.

 ### `add()` function

-- **Timeline/Tween** (required): The first argument to pass is the timeline from your animation.
-You can either pass Tween or Timeline instances.
+- **Timeline/Tween** (required): The first argument to pass is the animation object.
+It can be either Tween or Timeline instances.

-- **id** (optional): Instead of passing the id to the timeline method constructor you can pass it on the `add()` function itself. `add(this.timeline, ‘myId’);`
+- **id** (optional) Instead of passing the id to the timeline method constructor you can pass it on the `add()` function itself.

 ### `remove()` function

 This function is not required.
-It’s simpler to use the `disposer function call via the reference to the `add()` function.
+It’s simpler to use the disposer function call via the reference to the `add()` function.
 However, you can still use it if you want.

-- **Timeline/Tween** (optional): The first argument to pass is the timeline from your animation.
+- **Timeline/Tween** (optional) The first argument to pass is the animation object.
+It can be either Tween or Timeline instances.
-For the moment this only works with TimelineLite and TimelineMax.

-- **id** (optional): Instead of passing the id to the timeline method constructor you can pass it on the `add()` function itself. `add(this.timeline, ‘myId’);
+- **id** (optional) The id of the animation if you defined one through the `add()` function.
+In this case you have to pass the animation object argument as null.

 ## But, why?